Leyka/gensume/README.md

 ## Work on your resume

-It's possible to work on the resume layout easily on the browser. type on terminal:
+It's possible to work on the resume layout directy on the browser.

+Type on terminal:

 ```
 npm start server